maliMirkec/personal-website/site/contact/thank-you.md

 title: Thank you for contacting me
 description: I value your message and strive to respond as quickly as possible.
 You can expect to hear back from me within 24 hours or less.
 noindex: true
-type: page
+type: default
 sections:
-  - type: hero-alpha
+  - type: hero
     title: Thank you for contacting me.
     desc: >-
       I value your message and strive to respond as quickly as possible.